kharchenkolab/conos/vignettes/walkthrough.md

 ![plot of chunk unnamed-chunk-30](walkthrough_figures/unnamed-chunk-30-1.png)

-Let's look at the hierarchical structure of these clusters:
+Let’s look at the hierarchical structure of these
+clusters:

 ```r